sospedra/sospedra.me/_papers/gaas/index.md

 - **Server**: most of the heavy lifting will happen in the client.
 But sometimes you need some special functions to run on the cloud.
 Did anyone say **serverless**? 💊

 - **Auth**: Do you need to put some access restrictions?
 Well, GitHub has a top-notch [OAuth service](https://developer.github.com/apps/building-oauth-apps/) implemented.

+- **Secrets**: Another interesting side-effect is the **env secrets management**.
+Since GitHub repositories already have a secret values system.
+We can use that to run out GitHub Actions as serverless functions.

+> Let's say you have a **basic ecommerce** of only 3 digital products.
+> Create a **repository**.
+Put your **product data as issues**.
+Code and deploy the static **website**.
+>
+> Add some **basic authentication** and finally run the **payment confirmation as a GitHub Action**.
+>
+> You can store confirmation tokens in another private repo since  Let's say you have a basic ecommerce.
+Everythin can run in the client or with 3rd parties but the payment/order confirmation.
+You can have a GitHub Action with a secret token for that!.

 ## How does it work?